brianm998/starry_timelapse_airplane_remover/algorithm.md

 2. subtract the image from step #1 from the frame being processed
 3. detect bright groups of pixels in the image from step #2
 4. apply some heuristics to filter out a lot of the groups from step #3
+5. use grouping and line detection to combine lines of dots
+6. throw out a lot of smaller groups
-5. classify groups left after step #4 using machine learning to decide which ones to derive layer masks from
+7. classify groups left after step #4 using machine learning to decide which ones to derive layer masks from
-6. create a layer mask for this frame using the classified groups from step #5
+8. create a layer mask for this frame using the classified groups from step #5
-7. use the layer mask from step #6 and the star-aligned neighbor frame from step #1 to generate the output image for this frame
+9. use the layer mask from step #6 and the star-aligned neighbor frame from step #1 to generate the output image for this frame

 ### Step #1, Star Alignment